navitd/Sticky_Reviews1/README.md

 The Data Incubator Capstone Project

 Sticky reviews are consumer reviews that start a sequence of low-scorring reviews.
+It is important for every seller to identify sticky reviews.
-In this work I define and analyze sticky reviews.
+In this project I first define and later build a classifier for spotting sticky reviews.

 I start out with the Amazon Reviews data (1.5Gb) downloaded from: http://jmcauley.ucsd.edu/data/amazon/